-Research suggests that stable housing is important for healthy child development.8 Yet, relative to children ages 6 through 11 in above low-income families, children in middle childhood living in low-income families were more than twice as likely to have moved in the past year and about two times less likely to live in families that own a home.
+Research suggests that stable housing is important for healthy child development.
+Yet, relative to children living in above low-income families, children living in low-income families were two times more likely to have moved in the past year and two times less likely to live in families that own a home.